This blog contains descriptions of panic attacks. If you would prefer not to read those details, you can skip down.

 Panic attacks are bouts of overwhelming anxiety.
 They can last anywhere from a few minutes to an hour and can vary in frequency from once every few years to several times per day.
 At the height of my own panic disorder, I only had a few minutes each day when I wasn't experiencing acute symptoms.
 Some days, it was truly unbearable.

 Panic attacks can strike at any time and while the direct cause of some attacks can be explained by particular circumstances (such as being in a crowded room or driving on unfamiliar streets), others appear to come from nowhere.
 For me, this apparent randomness generated acute anxiety.
 I never knew when the next one would hit and so, eventually, I gave up trying to leave the house altogether.
-Ironically, my panic attacks were being triggered by the fear of having them.
+Ironically, my panic attacks were being triggered by the fear of having them - a common experience.

 When somebody becomes overwhelmed by the fear of having another panic attack and starts changing their behavior to avoid situations and activities that they fear could trigger an attack, they may be diagnosed with a Panic Disorder.
 About 5% of Australians experience panic disorder during their lifetime, with slightly more women than men being diagnosed with Panic Disorder.

 Yoga therapy can be a helpful complementary therapy for students with panic disorder (Vorcapic & Range, 2014; Khalsa et al. 2014).
 Students can learn simple techniques to stay grounded and connected to their breath and body during a panic attack as well as mindfulness-based practices to manage unwanted thoughts (such as anticipating future panic attacks).